 BMus, BEd, MM, MLIS

 School Librarianship Specialist

-Anita is the Consultant for K-12 Libraries at the Waterloo Region District School Board, where she supports library programs and services in 118 elementary and secondary schools.
+Anita was the Consultant for K-12 Libraries at the Waterloo Region District School Board from 2002 to 2014, where she supported library programs and services in 118 elementary and secondary schools.
 The district’s Library Learning Commons website, created by the region’s teacher-librarians under Anita’s leadership, has received international attention.

 Anita served on the Ontario School Library Association‘s Council for close to a decade, as councillor for the Central West Region and as website editor.
 She was the association’s president in 2005, and the 2013 recipient of the association’s Award for Special Achievement.
 Anita has worked extensively on Ontario Library Association committees and project teams, and was the 2009 recipient of the association’s Larry Moore Distinguished Service Award.
-She served on the founding board of Knowledge Ontario, representing the K-12 school sector.
-Currently she is co-chair of The Association of Library Consultants and Coordinators of Ontario.
+She served on the founding board of Knowledge Ontario, representing the K-12 school sector, and also served as co-chair of The Association of Library Consultants and Coordinators of Ontario from 2011 to 2013.